anishagartia/Face-Detection/README.txt

 use_lfw_dataset = false;
 use_neural_net = false;

 4. For the neural network, test_model.py must be executed separately.
-Eras is not included in submission.
+Keras is not included in submission.
 The code WILL BREAK if keras and python 3.5 are not installed in the system.
 There are no input parameters required to execute test_model.py.
 After executing test_model.py, run the validation cell of proj5 again.